cadebrown/codetn/index.md

 Do you need help understanding or visualizing sorting algorithms?

-If you do, Sort[101] is for you!
+If you do, Synap is for you!

 <br/>

-Here is the main page of Sort[101]:
+Here is an example of a Synap class (to learn sorting):

 ![shot 1]({{site.baseurl}}images/shot1.png)